-Climate-focused technology development, integration and professional services to the energy, utility, precision farming and government agencies for digital transformation, risk mitigation and decarbonization of the economy
+Climate-focused technology development, integration and professional services to the energy, utility, clean transportation, precision farming businesses and Government agencies for digital transformation, risk mitigation and decarbonization of the economy

 Greenhouse gas (GHG) emissions impacting the key climate drivers

 - Major storm events

 Digitization – Approximately three gallons of water is used to make a sheet of paper and nineteen pounds of carbon dioxide is released into the air in the combustion process of a gallon of gasoline.
 Transform manual paper-based energy, utility, agriculture and other industrial operations and business processes into automated digital processes with sensors, software, communication networks, scientific analytics and advanced technologies, AI and IoT.